 What kind of beam?

-A "floody" beam is evenly spread – you can see all around you at a glance, but you won't see very far:
+A "floody" beam is evenly spread – you can see all around you at a glance but you won't see very far:

-A floody light can make the foreground so bright that it dazzles us, which affects our night vision so we can't see dimly lit objects in the distance.
+A floody light can make the foreground so bright that it dazzles us, which affects our night vision so we won't see dimly lit objects in the distance.
 Torch enthusiasts call this "back glare".

 A "throwy" beam is a narrow, concentrated beam that shines a long way.
 You can see far, and there's no back glare, but you won't see anything outside of the beam because there's no light to support your peripheral vision.